usgs/earthquake-geoserve-ui/projects/location-input/README.md

 Import the LocationInputModule to use the location input
 ```
-import { LocationInputModule } from 'hazdev-location-input';
+import { LocationInputModule } from 'hazdev-ng-location-input';
 …
 @NgModule({
   imports: [